For the crust

 : Combine the flour, salt and sugar in a food processor

-.
+to blend.
 Add the butter and pulse until the cubes are roughly half their original size.

 Slowly pour in the ice water, pulsing until the mixture resembles a coarse meal.
 Gather the dough

 into a ball, wrap in plastic and refrigerate for at least 30 minutes.